“I Have, Who Has?” Game

 Beginners: You might need to use exaggerated gestures (like a shrug and quizzical expression for “Who has?”) and help students read the words on the cards.
 This is a vocabulary review and shouldn’t be used for introducing new vocabulary.

-Advanced: When a student has said the word (e.g., “I have koala,”), s/he should make a sentence with it (“Koalas live in Australia.”) before reading the next part (“who has kangaroo?”).
+Advanced: When a student has said the word (e.g., “I have koala”), s/he should make a sentence with it (“Koalas live in Australia.”) before reading the next part (“Who has kangaroo?”).

 Virtual: This is possible virtually, but will require extra setup, either sending a file of individualized cards by email or through chat before the game.
 You might want to save this one for an in-person lesson